arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVMSQL/HOL.md

 <a name="Ex2Task2"></a>
 #### Task 2 - Publishing the Web Application using Visual Studio ####

-In this task you will publish using Windows Azure Web Sites the ASP.NET MVC 4 application you have created on the previous task.
+In this task you will publish using Windows Azure Websites the ASP.NET MVC 4 application you have created on the previous task.
 To do this, you will use Visual Studio web publishing to deploy the web application through Web Deploy.

 1. Go to the [Windows Azure Management Portal](https://manage.windowsazure.com) and sign with your Windows account credentials.